How to Change Narrator Audio Output in Windows 11

-Additionally, changing the audio output device can help you troubleshoot issues with audio playback or ensure that the Narrator is working correctly on a specific device.
+Changing the audio output device can also help fix audio problems.
+It ensures the Narrator works correctly on a specific device.

-When you select the “Default audio device,” the Narrator will use your computer’s audio output device as its default.
+4. If you choose “Default audio device,” the Narrator will use your computer’s main audio output.

 Narrator audio output device options